- All full-time students at the main campus with fewer than 60 semester hours completed must live on campus.

-Nontraditional, Part-time/graduate students
+Nontraditional, part-time/graduate students

 Nontraditional students, part-time students and graduate students at the traditional campus are not required to live on campus, but may submit a request to live on campus to the Director of Residential Life.
 Housing for nontraditional, part-time and graduate students is dependent upon availability.

-Exemptions to the Campus Housing Requirement:
+Exemptions to the campus housing requirement:

 - Students who are married and/or living with a legal dependent.
 A certificate of marriage or legal document showing dependence (i.e. tax return) must be submitted in order for the exception to be granted.
 Columbia College does not offer married/family housing.

-- Students receiving less than 75 percent of their tuition from institutional scholarships/aid and who are living at home with parent(s) or legal guardian(s) within a 25-mile radius of the traditional campus in Columbia, Missouri, where such address has been established as the sole, legal and permanent residence of the parent(s) or legal guardian(s).
+Students receiving less than 75 percent of their tuition from institutional scholarships/aid and who are living at home with parent(s) or legal guardian(s) within a 25-mile radius of the main campus in Columbia, Missouri, where such address has been established as the sole, legal and permanent residence of the parent(s) or legal guardian(s).
 Students listed as living at home with parents/legal guardians and later found living in off-campus housing not with parents/legal guardians will be assigned a room and meal plan on campus and charged accordingly.